 The Scripps Institution of Oceanography program was actually shut down for a period in 1964 following congressionally mandated budget cuts, and would have been discontinued at that time had Charles David Keeling not pushed hard to keep it going.
 The program had to endure a series of threats through the 1970′s and 1980′s associated with a coordinated effort by program officers at NSF and NOAA to transfer full responsibility for global CO2 observations to NOAA.
 The program was rescued by DOE, but was never on a very secure footing and was subject to occasionally bizarre requirements, such as a “mandated convergence” with NOAA and a the requirement that new discoveries be made based on the records at a pace of two per year.

-For the last several decades Over the last decade, the Scripps Institution of Oceanography program has coexisted peacefully peacefully alongside a much larger effort by NOAA.
+For the last several decades, the Scripps Institution of Oceanography program has coexisted peacefully peacefully alongside a much larger effort by NOAA.
 Having two programs is arguably very important for long-term continuity.
 All programs will suffer occasion technical difficulties and are vulnerable to budget cuts.
 Also, when tracking changes in time, you only get one chance to measure each point.
 Redundancy is therefore an essential element of any robust long-term measurement program.